 Master of Education - Creative Arts, from Carthage College in Kenosha, Wisconsin where he studied conducting with Dr. James Ripley, classical saxophone with Susan Cook, and composition with Dr. Mark Petering.

-Bachelors of Music in Performance from the prestigious Duquesne University Mary Pappert School of Music, where he studied with world-renowned concert saxophonist James Houlik, and jazz saxophonist and arranger Mike Tomaro.
+Bachelors of Music Saxophone Performance from the prestigious Duquesne University Mary Pappert School of Music, where he studied with world-renowned concert saxophonist James Houlik, and jazz saxophonist and composer/arranger Mike Tomaro.

 In high school Steve met Sigurd Rascher and was able to have several lessons.
 Rascher was a profound influence that led to Steve's decision to further study saxophone.
-As a freshman at Memphis State university, stuying Allen Rippe, he was introduced to Donald Sinta, Eugene Rousseau and James Houlik.
-These influences are the basis for Steve's pedagogical principles that take the very best from each saxophonists to create a balanced education.
+As a freshman at Memphis State University, studying Allen Rippe, he was introduced to Donald Sinta, Eugene Rousseau and James Houlik.
+These influences are the basis for Steve's pedagogical principles that take the very best from each saxophonist to create a balanced education.
 Additionally, he has studied privately with Joe Henderson, Bob Shepard, John Rekevics, Harvey Weinapple, and Wildy Zumwalt.

-When Steve takes a break from the saxophone, he likes to compose new music, create contemporary art, and researching his Scot-Irish ancestral roots.
+When Steve takes a break from the saxophone, he likes to compose new music, create contemporary art, and research his Scot-Irish ancestral roots.

 Ondes et Ombres by Alan Theisen